Quirky Cooking

 If you’ve never made stock or broth before, it’s time to get started, both for the health benefits and the amazing flavour that will add so much more to your meals.
 Below are some recipes to get you started!

 Important Note for People with Gut Issues and/or Amine Intolerance: For those working on healing a damaged gut, you will need to begin with short-cooked meat stocks and move on to bone broths later, as the meat stocks are gentler and easier to digest than stocks.
 Meat stocks are made with joint bones – meat close to the bone, lots of connective tissue, and gelatinous meats – not the muscle meats.
 The connective tissues contain the really gelatinous proteins that the body uses as basic building blocks to heal damaged cells and gut lining.
 Lamb and chicken broths are best to start with as they are lower in amines than beef, fish and pork.
-See the recipes below for how-to, and get an appointment with a GAPS practitioner if needing more specific advice on healing.
+See the recipes below for how-to, and get an appointment with GAPS practitioner if needing more specific advice on healing.

 Need Help with Cooking for Gut Health?
 Our online program, Quirky Cooking for Gut Health, is where we focus on healing with food.
 We will walk you through how to cook for GAPS Intro (the protocol our family has found most helpful for gut health) and will provide you with meal plans, recipes, cooking videos, and a support group to keep you motivated.
 Pop over and have a look!